-ACOSS have produced an Emergency Relief Handbook which they regularly update.
-The most recent edition was published in 2011.
-The handbook covers topics such as how to administer emergency relief, the role of an emergency relief organisation, workers' responsibilities, clients rights, training and financial management.
+ACOSS has produced an Emergency Relief Handbook.
+The handbook covers topics such as how to administer emergency relief, the role of an emergency relief organisation, workers’ responsibilities, clients rights, training and financial management.

-Pensions and allowances are available to permenant residents meeting specific criteria in emergency situations.
+Pensions and allowances are available to permanent residents meeting specific criteria in emergency situations.
 These are administered by the Department of Human Services through Centrelink Offices.

 Immediate hardship assistance